People often ask how I came to be a Nutritional Therapist…

-I previously worked for 10 years in the legal profession as a Solicitor for a large commercial law firm and was looking to escape the stress filled corporate environment.
+I previously worked for 10 years in the legal profession as a Solicitor for a large commercial law firm and was fed-up with the stress filled corporate environment.
 I also wanted to improve my own health and the health of my family (some of whom suffer with chronic autoimmune conditions).
 I enrolled on a short 12 week nutrition course, which opened my eyes to so many things that I decided to leave the legal world behind and re-train as a nutritional therapist.

 I studied for 3 years at the College of Naturopathic Medicine in Bristol specialising in nutrition from a naturopathic approach.
 The course delivered training in anatomy, physiology, pathology, biochemistry, clinical skills and nutritional science.
 In addition it required 2 years of supervised clinical observation and practice.
 At the end of the 3 years, I was delighted to receive an award for outstanding performance, graduating as one of the top students in the country.

 Having set up my own nutritional therapy business, Fine Feather Nutrition, I now work with clients with a diverse range of conditions and health goals to guide and support them back to good health.
-I am also a Clinical Assistant Supervisor at the College of Naturopathic Medicine, supervising final year students in clinic.
+I am also an Assistant Clinical Supervisor at the College of Naturopathic Medicine, supervising final year students in clinic.

-In my spare time you will usually find me in the kitchen, experimenting with recipes and cooking for friends and family.
-I also love exploring the UK’s beautiful mountains and coastal paths.
+In my spare time you will often find me in the kitchen, experimenting with recipes and cooking for friends and family.
+I’m also a country girl at heart and love exploring the UK’s beautiful mountains and coastal paths every opportunity I get.

 For a positive health outcome I believe it is important that you choose a nutritional therapist that you feel you can trust and connect with.
 You’re welcome to call or meet me for a chat to ask any questions.